 When you get into the edit, it becomes a completely different movie.
 I think some of the ideas that I had going in didn’t work as well as I thought.
 And I realized that I did need more tension between Michelle and Jessie’s [L Martin] character.
 So we were able to create that in the edit, which worked really well.

 And I knew that I needed to have irreverent humor throughout the whole thing.
-So even when it does get heavy, there’s still funny things that happen.
+So even when it does get heavy, there are still funny things that happen.
 And I think that’s really important because I think sometimes the funniest things happen when you’re in the midst of the most traumatic thing.
 That’s human.
 Right?
 So I wanted that arc.
 The way that we shot it kind of allowed us to go closer and closer and closer until we were at that moment.

 Michelle Harrison:

-I think to start off with, it was because you think Rachel and Michael are just fighting, right.
+I think to start off with, it was because you think Rachel and Michael are just fighting, right?
 So that’s all layered all the way through.
 And a lot of that storyline changed a little bit.
 We were much more connective in the original script and then that kind of broke down.
-That changed during shooting, right?
+That changed during the shooting, right?

 Laura Adkin:

 Things do have to adjust and change when you’re in the moment, right?
 Because sometimes things don’t work.
 We completely reshot the scene between Rachel and Carrie on the cliff because we shot it and then I watched it.
 And I was like, this is not working.
 It’s not working at all.
 So I rewrote the entire scene and we reshot it.
-And the fact that we cut that cut together the way that it did was like incredible.
+And the fact that we cut that cut together the way that it did was incredible.

 The humpback whale thing was so crazy.
 We were shooting B roll, and all of a sudden there was a mama and a baby humpback whale.
 And I say to my DP, run the camera!
 He’s like, I’m on the wrong lens!
 I don’t care!
 Oh, my God.
-I knew that I needed to use that shot in that scene, but it was a total accident that that happened.
+I knew that I needed to use that shot in that scene, but it was a total accident that happened.

 Rebecca Elliott: